Being a transparent leader

 That means a lot of great ideas lost, a lot of solutions unharnessed, and a lot of unnecessary rework as a result of misunderstandings.
 Most of all, it means non-committed workers performing unnecessary tasks to keep the peace, often knowing that it’s not in the best interest of the company, but too scared to speak up.

-We can learn from Mandela how to be more transparent and make it safe for employees to express their opinions, even if it conflicts with your own view.
+We can learn from Mandela how to be more transparent and make it safe for employees to express their opinions, even if it conflicts with their own views.

 Mandela has always been known to be a good listener, but when someone disagreed with him, he listened even more carefully.
 He used disagreement as a tool to gain more understanding and awareness, realizing that the opposing view might provide a broader view than he already had.
 He focused on looking for connections and how he can learn, not being right.